Re'eh: Second reading—Deuteronomy 12:11–28

-In the second reading, Moses warned the Israelites not to sacrifice burnt offerings in any place, but only in the place that God would choose.
+In the second reading, Moses warned the Israelites were to sacrifice burnt offerings only in the place that God would choose.
 But whenever they desired, they could slaughter and eat meat in any of their settlements, so long as they did not consume the blood, which they were to pour on the ground.
 They were not, however, to consume in their settlements their tithes, firstlings, vow offerings, freewill offerings, or contributions; these they were to consume along with their children, slaves, and local Levites in the place that God would choose.
 A closed portion ends with Deuteronomy 12:19.

 In the continuation of the reading, Moses made clear that even as God gave the Israelites more land, they could eat meat in their settlements, so long as they did not consume the blood, and so long as they brought their offerings to the place that God would show them.
 The second reading and a closed portion end with Deuteronomy 12:28.